OfficeDev/office-js-docs-pr/docs/reference/manifest/control.md

 ## Child elements

-The valid child elements vary depending on the value of the **xsi:type** attribute.
+The valid child elements depend on the value of the **xsi:type** attribute.

 - [Button type of Control element](control-button.md)
 - [Menu type of Control element](control-menu.md)